-Like all the EssentialSkillz courses, the Risk Assessment for New and Expectant mothers can be customised to meet your needs, at no additional cost.
+Like all the EssentialSkillz courses, the New and Expectant Mothers Risk Assessment training can be customised to meet your needs, at no additional cost.
 A designated course administrator can edit the text and images within the course, and link to organisation-specific documentation.

 On successful completion of the test users can download and print a certificate.

 The course lasts approximately 45 minutes, although this will depend on the level of existing knowledge.

 Users are required to take a final test consisting of 10 default questions.
 The default pass mark is 70%

 - Implement the random test question feature which selects 10 questions from a bank of 20.